Search

 Federal income tax is imposed on the value of the shares at vesting (or at grant if you made a Section 83(b) election, which is unavailable for RSUs).
 Tax is generally withheld at the flat rate of...

-Backup withholding is a form of tax withholding on income from stock sales, along with interest income, dividends, or other types of payments that are reported on Form 1099.
-Your brokerage firm is required to make backup withholding if you are...
+Backup withholding is a form of tax withholding on income from stock sales, along with interest income, dividends, or other payments that are reported on...

-Are the tax rules, withholding, and tax return reporting for restricted stock different if I am an independent contractor, a consultant, or an outside director and not an employee?
+Do restricted stock/RSU tax withholding and reporting differ if I am an independent contractor, a consultant, or an outside director rather than an employee?
 This is premium content

 What is a "substantial risk of forfeiture" and how does it affect the taxation of restricted stock?
 This is premium content